Information for FSCS Current and Prospective Community and Industry Partners

 Becoming a PAC Member

 Becoming part of our industry network creates immense value for all stakeholders.
 As employers, you will gain access to highly trained Humber students, allowing you to onboard future focused hires into your organizations.
-There are many other ways in which you can also partner with Humber College to guide the learning, training and careers of our students.
+There are many other ways in which you can also partner with Humber Polytechnic to guide the learning, training and careers of our students.
 You can also get involved by becoming a Program Advisory Committee member.

 Networking & Community Events